 Freight forwarders can access Innovative solutions such as iCustoms, which simplify the procedures for managing customs documents.
 These solutions help boost productivity, enhance compliance, and decrease mistakes.

-Throughout the customs clearance process, freight forwarders may help to foster better contact with other parties.
+Throughout the export and import customs clearance process, freight forwarders may help to foster better contact with other parties.
 By doing this, you can make sure that the clearance process goes well and that every necessary document is filed.

 Customs professionals should put compliance above cost, even if it means making an investment in more costly, comprehensive customs document management procedures.
 Over time, this can assist save money by lowering the possibility of fines and penalties.